cli135/computational-genomics-team-47/README.md

 # computational-genomics-team-47
 computational-genomics-team-47 Fall 2023 - Dr. Langmead's Computational Genomics: Sequences

+## Specific Reproducible Runs of the Program

+Below we describe specific runs of the program, reproducible on the ugrad machines, and their expected results.

+-

 ## How to run the program / Usage
 - `unzip taxonomy/names-and-nodes.zip -d taxonomy/`
   - This unzips the `names.dmp` and `nodes.dmp` file into the `taxonomy` directory.